MDOT_Image

 Question 7: Please describe and/or provide documentation of plans or strategies for developing green infrastructure within the proposed designation area or through jurisdiction wide policies.
 Examples of green infrastructure include rain gardens, permeable pavement, green roofs and enhanced or restored natural landscape features.

 Has your local legislative body passed a resolution in support of a State Transit-Oriented Development Designation?
+(Note: applicants are strongly encouraged to share their proposed TOD Designation boundary with MDOT for feedback before including it in a final legislative resolution)

 If yes, please share documentation.